Install SQL Server on Red Hat Enterprise Linux

 systemctl status mssql-server

-You may need to open a port on the firewall on RHEL.
-If you are using FirewallD for your firewall, you can use the following commands.
+To allow remote connections, open the SQL Server port on the firewall on RHEL.
+The default SQL Server port is TCP 1433.
+If you are using FirewallD for your firewall, you can use the following commands:

 sudo firewall-cmd --zone=public --add-port=1433/tcp --permanent sudo firewall-cmd --reload

-In order to upgrade the mssql-server package, execute the following command:
+To upgrade the mssql-server package on RHEL, execute the following command:

 sudo yum update mssql-server